stretch3/stretch3.github.io/README.en.md

 *Read this in other languages: [English](README.en.md), [日本語](README.md)*

+Stretch3 is available at https://stretch3.github.io/.

+Please refer to each home page listed below, for the License of each extension.

 ## Note

 TM2Scratch and TMPose2Scratch are not compatible, so you cannot use them at the same time.